anonymousbubble/GTS/readme.md

 In this implementation, we share the SBM graph generator code in [dataset](https://github.com/anonymousbubble/GTS/tree/master/dataset) folder.

-## Training and Validation
+## Training

-The code to train and validating GTS on a graph family, which corresponds to finding the best found set of hyper-paramters will be released later.
+The code for training and validating GTS on a graph family, which corresponds to finding the best found set of hyper-paramters, will be released later.

 In the current version, we release a pre-trained sampling policy in `sampling_algo/` directory.